KiUngSong/Vision/README.md

 # Vision
-Repository of Various Code Implementation of Vision
+Repository of Various Code Test & Implementation of Vision models

-#### Dataset of proper size to test